Casadepaga River

-Casadepaga River (also Koshotok and Koksuktapaga) is a waterway in the U.S. state of Alaska, near Nome.
+Casadepaga River (also Koshotok and Koksuktapaga) (Inupiaq: Qaqsruqtaq) is a waterway in the U.S. state of Alaska, near Nome.
 It is the largest southern branch of the Niukluk River.
 It has a length of about 30 miles and a general northeasterly course.

 Geography

 The gradient of this river does not exceed 13–14 ft to the mile.
 From its mouth to a point within 2 miles of the head of its longest tributary, the whole fall is not more than 400 ft.
 The drainage area is large and the stream is navigable for small boats and canoes for a distance of about 15 miles.
 The upland in which the Casadepaga Valley is incised ranges in elevation from 800–1800 ft.
 The bed rock of the whole basin consists of the limestones and schists of the Nome group, including many veins and stringers of quartz, some of which are known to be auriferous (gold-bearing).
 The river occupies a broad and deeply gravel-filled valley, in the floor of which the stream bed is trenched to a depth of 30–150 ft, leaving well-marked gravel terraces and benches through nearly the whole length.
 In the lower part of the valley, the stream has cut to bed rock through the gravel deposits in only a few places, but in the headwaters region the gravels overlie broad rock-cut lynches on both banks.

 Dawson Gulch joins the river nearly opposite Big Four Creek, which is named after its first four prospectors.
 On the mica-schist bed rock, which was reached by test pit, flue gold is found associated with garnet.
 There are several gulches on the east side of the creek between Big Four and Dixon creeks.
 Massive gray crystalline limestone caps Mount Dixon, north of Dixon creek.
 Below the limestone is mica schist carrying small quartz veins.
 Dry Gulch is a small channel incised in the terrace of the main valley.
 An important consideration relative to the gold resources of the river is the fact that the gold of Dry Gulch and similar streams was not found on bed rock, but occurs in the gravels of the terrace and is usually concentrated on clay seams.